warden-protocol/wardenprotocol/docs/docs/operate-a-node/networks/join-buenavista.md

 wardend start
 ```

-It will connect to persistent peers provided and start downloading blocks.
+It'll connect to persistent peers provided and start downloading blocks.
 You can check the logs to see the progress.

 ## 4. Create a validator